TL;DR

 - Phrase Match: For discovering new intent, but only if you have good negative lists.

-- Broad Match: Only if using Smart Bidding (Target CPA/ROAS) — algorithm needs data to learn.
-Otherwise avoid.
+- Broad Match: Only if you're using Smart Bidding (Target CPA/ROAS) — the algorithm needs data to learn.
+Otherwise, avoid it.

 Important

-Broad Match with Manual CPC bidding is recipe for disaster.
-Broad Match with Target CPA and good conversion tracking history?
-That can be your best performing tactic.
+Broad Match with Manual CPC bidding is a recipe for disaster.
+Broad Match with Target CPA and a solid conversion tracking history?
+That can be your best-performing tactic.
 Context is everything.

 Keyword consolidation (merge duplicates)